huwb/cambridge-gamegig-2019-workshop-unity/README.md

 }
 ```

-The code also has a function *ObstacleGotHit* that updates the *_playerAlive* state to false to record that the player hit a hurdle and died.
+The code also has a function *ObstacleGotHit* that updates the *_playerAlive* state to false to record that the player hit a obstacle and died.

 We can now update our *Obstacle* script - if a player hits the obstacle, it can grab the reference to the *GameLogic* object and notify it: